wsgisler/job-shop-scheduling/README.md

 CP Optimizer clearly wins the simple job shop instances but even there, the gap is not very big.

 Overall, OR-Tools performed very well and for the fact that it is available for free, it does an amazing job.

+I came across a paper that does a very similar comparison here: https://arxiv.org/pdf/1909.08247.pdf